Everything You Need to Know about Toyota ECU

 Can you drive a Toyota with a bad ECU?

-It isn’t recommended to drive a Toyota with a faulty ECU.
-If the ECU will even allow you to start the engine, the problem is that it can malfunction while during, which can be dangerous and lead to an accident.
+It is not suggested to drive a Toyota with a defective Engine Control Unit.
+If the ECU even allows you to start the engine, the issue is that it can malfunction during use, which can be dangerous and could lead to an accident.

 We hope you find the Everything You Need to Know about Toyota ECU guide helpful.
-Check these troubleshooting and repair guides for more help on your Toyota.
+For more help with your Toyota, check these troubleshooting and repair guides.